kckuei/hashmap-final-project/README.md

 # Data Structures Final Project: Hash Table/Map

 ## Motivation
 * Why use [hash tables](https://en.wikipedia.org/wiki/Hash_table)?
-The most valuable aspect of a hash table over other abstract data structures is its speed to perform insertion, deletion, and search operations.
-Hash tables can do them all on average, with constant time.
+The most valuable aspect of a hash table over other data structures is its speed to perform insertion, deletion, and search operations.
+Hash tables can do them all on average in constant time.

 **Hash table time complexity in big o notation**